shahradelahi/storage-box/docs/driver-browser.md

 # Browser Storage

-On this pages you can find examples of using the browser-based storages.
+On this page, you can find details of using the browser-based storages.

 ## 1. Store a value with expiration time on the local storage